Los Cerritos Center

 The Los Cerritos Center is a super regional shopping mall located in Cerritos, California.
 Since September 1971, the Los Cerritos Center has been an integral part of the city of Cerritos' tax revenue.
 The mall is the city's largest revenue source, producing $581 per square foot in sales ($296 million total) in 2010.
 The tax revenue generated from the Los Cerritos Center for its host city totals to approximately $3 million a year.
 The facility is owned by Macerich & GIC Private Limited.

 History

 Development

 The Cerritos Redevelopment Agency initially invested $30 million for the development of the Los Cerritos Center area.
-The 100 acre shopping area built at Gridley Road and South Street was developed by Ernest M. Hahn, Inc. in September 1971 with the Phase I opening of the corridor from The Broadway department store (currently Macy's) to Ohrbach's (first became Mervyn's in 1987, currently a Forever 21) and J.W.
+The 100 acre shopping area built at Gridley Road and South Street was developed by Ernest M. Hahn, Inc. in September 1971 with the Phase I opening of the corridor from The Broadway department store (currently Macy's) to Ohrbach's (first became Mervyn's in 1987, currently a Forever 21 that is closing), and J.W.
 Robinson's (became Robinsons-May in 1993) in addition to having an initial 150 specialty stores.
 Phase II followed in 1971 with the opening of the wing from Ohrbach's to Sears.
 In 1981, Phase III saw the opening of Nordstrom and its first wing.
 In November 1993, Phase IV was completed when the Palm Court Cafes debuted in the center with 14 eateries.